nipayne/DS4100/README.md

 # Fall 2018 DS4100 Final Project

 This project attempts to explore crime statistic data published yearly by the NYPD.
-See the attached .rmd file for the full report, but, in summary, it attempts to answer the following questions:
+See the attached .rmd and .pdf files for the full report, but, in summary, it attempts to answer the following questions:

 - Is there a borough that contains a higher perctage of a specific crime?